-1. Multi-Channel Engagement – Consistency in Multi-channel engagement will be a key strategy as more businesses work towards optimising their customer engagement channels and strategies towards offering consistent, unified and easily replicable customer engagement means.
+1. Multi-Channel Engagement – Consistency in multi-channel engagement will be a key strategy.
+More businesses are working towards optimising their channels and strategies towards offering consistent, unified and easily replicable customer engagement means.
 Investments in nurturing select channels while neglecting others will no longer pay dividends.
-Customers can be weaned away from channels where the cost of operations are prohibitive (or resource intensive) but there is no point in keeping channels which do not match the speed, reliability and experience consistency of other channels open.
-Experience consistency is reassuring for the customer and has a direct bearing on the brand – specifically in terms of advocacy.
+Customers can be weaned away from channels where the cost of operations are prohibitive (or resource intensive).
+But there is no point in keeping open channels which do not meet the expectations of speed, reliability and experience consistency.
+Experience consistency reassures the customer and has a direct bearing on the brand – specifically in terms of advocacy.

 2. Social Contact Integration – Data flows from social channels to intensify.
 We have already seen a lot of this in 2015.
 So far we have seen businesses being proactive in initiating social conversations.
-The approach has been to either have small conversations or to get them to divert to the website.
-In the last couple of years, many businesses have tried engaging social participants to share their contact information even incentivising existing customers to share their social details.
+The approach has been to either have small conversations or to get them to visit the website.
+In the last couple of years, many businesses have tried engaging social participants to share their contact information.
+They have also incentivised existing customers to share their social details.
 The social campaign calendar of businesses is looking packed in 2016 and this is another reason for contact optimisation with social data.

 4. SaaS – SaaS platforms to witness more growth: SMBs will drive SaaS adoption as players increase their tech spend, vendors will benefit.